Bob Vokey knows a thing or two about wedges. So who better to explain the different types of grind?

 “This is an exact type of wedge identifying a full sole, there’s no grind on it.
 It’s basically a sole which has different bounce angles on it.
 It’s got camber, it’s got radius, but basically F stands for ‘full sole’.
 You can use it for all types of players.
 They are very versatile wedges – you can use them for a lot of different distances.”

-Who it suits: This is the most popular grind on the PGA Tour which you can use that in all different types of conditions.
+Who it suits: The F-Grind is the most popular grind on the PGA Tour because you can use in all different types of conditions.
 It is best used for full pitch shots into the green.

 “This came from working with Steve Stricker.
 He used to have a 54° and 60° with 10˚ of bounce.
 We used to grind the trailing edge off 12˚ models for years and then it became the S grind.
 With a lot of players you find if they have good technique they can use this in all types of conditions.
 With all the wedges I try to favour it for club golfer but if he’s got good technique he can use it in all types of conditions.”

 Who it suits: The S grind is a neutral bounce option.
 It is best for standard shots around the green played with a square face without much face manipulation.
 It’s best from firm to medium turf but can also be used in soft conditions.